doherty100/azuresandbox/README.md

 ## Getting started

-Before you begin, familiarity with the following topics will be helpful when working with \#AzureQuickStarts:
+Before you begin, familiarity with the following topics will be helpful when working with \#AzureSandbox:

 * Familiarize yourself with Terraform [Input Variables](https://www.terraform.io/docs/configuration/variables.html)
 * Familiarize yourself with Terraform [Output Values](https://www.terraform.io/docs/configuration/outputs.html) also referred to as *Output Variables*
-* See [Authenticating to Azure using a Service Principal and a Client Secret](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret) to understand the type of authentication used by Terraform in \#AzureQuickStarts
+* See [Authenticating to Azure using a Service Principal and a Client Secret](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret) to understand the type of authentication used by Terraform in \#AzureSandbox
 * Familiarize yourself with [Recommended naming and tagging conventions](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/naming-and-tagging)
 * Familiarize yourself with [Naming rules and restrictions for Azure resources](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules)